grglucastr/players/README.md

 * Kafka (version: 2.7.0)

 ##Run and Installation

 Download or clone this project to your local machine.

 Open the terminal inside the project folder then run the following command to download and install dependencies:

 ``mvn clean install ``

-Inside the project folder, run the following command to run the project so you will be able to send requests to it:
+Inside the project folder, run the following command to start the project so you will be able to send requests to it:

 ``java -jar target/*.jar ``

 ##Kafka

 To test this project you need to have **Zookeeper** and **Kafka** running on your machine.

 #### Topics